-- i) MSA approved SRs for the competition or various competitions forming part of a meeting.
-These shall conform to and not conflict with the relevant CSIs, GCR's, SSR's and any official instruction issued by MSA: - ii) a draft timetable; - iii) an entry form complying with GCR's 91, 92 and 93.
+- MSA approved SRs for the competition or various competitions forming part of a meeting.
+These shall conform to and not conflict with the relevant CSI's (where applicable), GCR's, SSR's and any official communications issued by MSA; - ii) a draft timetable; - iii) an entry form complying with GCR's 91, 92 and 93.